-Financial Instruments Valuation Techniques and Inputs Derivatives - foreign exchange forward contracts and interest rate swaps Discounted cash flow.
-Future cash flows are estimated based on observable forward exchange rates at the end of the reporting period and contract forward rates, discounted at a rate that reflects the credit risk of various counterparties.
+Financial Instruments Valuation Techniques and Inputs Derivatives - foreign exchange Discounted cash flow.
+Future cash flows are estimated based forward contracts and on observable forward exchange rates at the end of the interest rate swaps reporting period and contract forward rates, discounted at a - rate that reflects the credit risk of various counterparties.